oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 <!--Differentiators-->
 <!--Reference to Lift sections - which is likely to be just part of the overall workload-->

 The complete scope of the Workload is to deliver a future state architecture that migrates **WHAT** environments to OCI.
-The Oracle Lift service described later in this document in the section [Oracle Lift Project and Architecture](#oracle-lift-project-and-architecture) will be used to complete part of the overall Workload scope.

 Oracle Cloud Infrastructure (OCI) was designed specifically to support workloads like Siebel.
 By further migrating CUST_NAME Siebel workload to more OCI services it will allow them to enjoy improved efficiency, cost savings, and performance gains compared to on-premises deployments and other Cloud vendors, along with the elasticity and agility of the Cloud.

-Running Siebel on OCI also allows CUST_NAME to leverage the benefits Siebel component services (Cloud Native)/BETA Program only and not GA, which is only available on OCI.
-Its capabilities are described later in this document.

 # Workload Requirements and Architecture